N0tA1dan/krypton_library/README.md

 # Getting started

-To use the Krypton Library download the repository as a zip or clone it into your projects directory.
+To Use the Krypton library in java, download or clone the repository into your project enviroment.
+Then unzip and extract the "krypton" folder into your project enviroment.
-Next either unzip the file or if you cloned it just leave it as it is.
-Finally to import the library into your project simply type the line of java code below.
+Finally import Krypton by typing the following code below into your project.

 ```
 import krypton.*;